krish-vijayan/Weather-App/README.md

 Currently, I have not learned CSS properly and hence the application will look different depending on the resolution size of your screen.
 Therefore, a temporary fix for this would be to use CRTL +/- to scale the display properly.

+Finally, here is a link to the application: https://krish-vijayan-weather-app.netlify.app/.